 All Princess cruise ships are now Medallion Class.
 Onboard your cruise, you’ll have an Ocean Medallion instead of a cruise card.
 The medallion will unlock your cabin door and be used as a touchless pay method for any purchases, among other things.

-It’s very important to bring this with you, for fast check in on your embarkation day.
+It’s important to bring this with you, for fast check in on your embarkation day.
 Don’t forget to do your online check in, make reservations and fill in your health questionnaire on the Medallion Class app as soon as possible.

 If you don’t live in the United States, or if you’ve booked last minute, you’ll be able to pick up your Ocean Medallion at the cruise terminal on embarkation day.
 I’ve done this a few times and everything works out just fine.
-Ocean Medallion accessories, like sportsbands and necklaces, can be purchased on board as well.

 2. Passports & Government ID